chriseldredge/Klondike/README.md

     grunt serve::iisexpress

-When using the latter target, live reloading will take place whenever you rebuild the c# project, e.g. from Visual Studio.
+When using the latter target, live reloading will take place whenever you rebuild the c# project, e.g. from Visual Studio, or whenever you modify a js or scss file.

 ## Integration Tests